SEBR-0916/project_3_prompt/README.md

 - Hidden routes using conditional rendering to mimic the functionality of user authentication
 - Implement OAuth
 - Integrate a 3rd party API (Ask us for a list)

+## Help
+- Each group will have 5 Tokens to redeem for 1 on 1 help sessions through the project week
+- Each Token will grant 20 minutes of 1 on 1 help with your instructors

 ## A Note on Plagiarism